jwildfire/jwildfire.github.io/_posts/2023-04-14-gpt-refactor.md

 <img width="1149" alt="Screen Shot 2023-04-14 at 10 22 50 AM" src="https://user-images.githubusercontent.com/3680095/232071669-8dcdac5c-ead5-4b14-a572-1ae675d97c8e.png">

 Definitely not good enough to merge and deploy, but I do think it's a step in a decent direction.
 My html/css skills are rusty so might've taken me twice as long to do this manually.
-I think the most successful part of this experient was going from this version using boostrap that still looks a bit clunky and dated to the version below using [tailwind](https://tailwindcss.com/):
+I think the most successful part of this experient was going from the (slightly clunky) version above using boostrap to the version below using [tailwind](https://tailwindcss.com/):

 ![image](https://user-images.githubusercontent.com/3680095/232130801-f3765e45-9b20-4fcc-a616-5e83b9370df7.png)

 I actually think this looks pretty good!
-This change just took 5 minutes and 2 queries to GPT4 ('I'm not happy with the look and feel. lets use tailwind instead of bootstrap for the index page' and 'regenerate the content for the main section') I honestly hadn't even heard of tailwind before today (again, rusty css), so this would've taken me hours (basically, it never would've happened).
+This change just took 5 minutes and 2 queries to GPT4 ('I'm not happy with the look and feel. lets use tailwind instead of bootstrap for the index page' and 'regenerate the content for the main section').
+Honestly, I hadn't even heard of tailwind before today (again, rusty css) so this would've taken me hours (In other words, it never would've happened).

 I'll try to add the rest of the content from the original site and merge the tailwind version in the next few weeks.
 Here's a [PR with code](https://github.com/SafetyGraphics/SafetyGraphics.github.io/pull/12) if want to see the details.